emanuelefavero/nextjs-blog/README.md

 # NextJS Blog

-This is a simple blog built with NextJS.
+This is a simple blog built with NextJS to show its features

+## Features

+- Use markdown files to create blog posts
+- Parse markdown files using `gray-matter` and `remark`
+- Display blog posts on home page and on their own page
+- Sort blog posts by date
+- Style blog posts using TailwindCSS and Sass

 ## Demo